MicrosoftDocs/iis-docs/iis/extensions/working-with-urlscan/urlscan-1-reference.md

 1. Copy UrlScan.dll and UrlScan.ini into a local directory on the server.
 While it is not required, the suggested directory is:
  `%SystemRoot%\System32\Inetsrv\UrlScan`
-2. Open the Internet Information Services (IIS) Manager:
+2. Open the Internet Information Services (IIS)
     - Open the Windows Control Panel.
     - Double-click **Administrative Tools**.
     - Double-click **Internet Information Services**.